 World IA Day is dedicated to the empowerment of local leaders.
-Our events inspire the global growth of information architecture as a community of practice.
+Our celebrations inspire the global growth of information architecture as a community of practice.
 We are dedicated to bringing a diversity of thoughts and thinkers.

 Our local teams are dedicated to providing a harassment-free experience for everyone, regardless of gender, age, sexual orientation, disability, physical appearance, body size, race, or religion (or lack thereof).

 Harassment includes offensive verbal comments related to gender, age, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.

 Sexual language and imagery is not appropriate in any context revolving around World IA Day, including talks, parties, social media and other online media.

 If anyone in the World IA Day community engages in any of the aforementioned behavior, the local organizer, venue hosts, or global team may take any action they deem appropriate, from warning the offender to immediately expelling the offender from World IA Day service or attendance.